265 N. Broadway Blythe, Ca. 92225

 Civil, Evictions, Small Claims, Family Law, Criminal and Traffic

-Public parking Is located on the north side of the building, where three spaces are designated as handicapped.
+Public parking is located on the north side of the building, where three spaces are designated for handicapped.

 The following departments are in the Blythe Courthouse:

 Department Floor 260 1 265 1American with Disabilities Act - Accommodations (ADA)

 The main entry is located on N. Broadway at street level and is wheelchair accessible.
 However, the door is not equipped with a door activation button.

 All individuals seeking entrance to the facility must pass through security screening which includes a metal detector (magnetometer).
 The screening device will not accommodate a large wheelchair.
 Individuals with pacemakers or cochlear implants may request screening via a hand held wand from security screening personnel.

 Public restrooms on the first floor are wheelchair accessible; however, restroom entrances are not equipped with handicapped door activation buttons.
 There are wheelchair accessible stalls and sinks available in each restroom.